Landscape-CV/PyTLidar/paper/paper.md

 # Availability and Installation

-PyTLiDAR is available at this [GitHub repository](https://github.com/Landscape-CV/PyTLiDAR).
+The latest development version of PyTLiDAR as well as usage instructions are available at this [GitHub repository](https://github.com/Landscape-CV/PyTLiDAR).
 The package requires Python 3.8+ and a few key dependencies listed in the requirements.
 Installation instructions and example datasets are provided in the repository documentation.
+The latest release version is available on PyPi using pip install PyTLiDAR.

 # Future Additions